 Partition Seagate Backup Plus Drive Frequently Asked Questions

 You’ll find out there on the market the cost per TB of external storage getting cheaper and cheaper.
 You may well find it’s as cost effective for you to buy a larger external hard drive.
 Then split it up and use it for the tasks you want.

 It may well be more efficient for you to use one external hard drive for your different files.
-Particularly where you would otherwise be buying two or three drives.
+Because you’d otherwise be buying two or three drives.
 So why not?

 Yes, partitioning on a Mac is the same as formatting.

-Yes, you are separating one Seagate Backup Plus into different areas.
+Yes, you’re separating one Seagate Backup Plus into different areas.
 But you format each area.